Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/VSPC_first_steps/guide.en-gb.md

 ---
-title: Getting started with VSCP
+title: Getting started with VSPC
-excerpt: Discover VSCP, a cloud-enabled platform provided by Veeam that helps you manage backups and data protection.
+excerpt: Discover VSPC, a cloud-enabled platform provided by Veeam that helps you manage backups and data protection.
 updated: 2024-01-13
 ---
 > [!primary]
 >
-> VSCP on OVHcloud is currently in alpha phase.
+>VSPC on OVHcloud is currently in alpha phase.
 This guide can evolve and be updated in the future with the advances of our teams in charge of this product.
 >

 ## Objective